ibm-cloud-docs/power-iaas/backup-strategies.md

 ## Secure automated backup with Compass for AIX and Linux®
 {: #baas}

 IBM Cloud® Partner Cobalt Iron® provides an automated backup offering for AIX and Linux instances of {{site.data.keyword.powerSysFull}}.
-The backup offering is called Secure Automated Backup with Compass® from now on referred as “Backup Offering.”
+The backup offering is called as Secure Automated Backup with Compass® from now on referred as “Backup Offering.”

 The Backup Offering is powered by Cobalt Iron Compass and is accessible from the {{site.data.keyword.cloud_notm}} [catalog](https://cloud.ibm.com/catalog){: external}.

 ## Deploying the backup instance
 {: deploy-backup-inst-dc}